Special Weather Statement issued for Southern Dona Ana County, Mesilla Valley by NWS - News Break

 Special Weather Statement issued for Southern Dona Ana County, Mesilla Valley by NWS

-Effective: 2021-07-23 14:57:00 MDT Expires: 2021-07-23 19:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-23 14:57:00 MDT Expires: 2021-07-23 18:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Southern Dona Ana County, Mesilla Valley SIGNIFICANT WEATHER ADVISORY FOR SOUTHWESTERN DONA ANA COUNTY UNTIL 700 PM MDT At 631 PM MDT, Doppler radar was tracking a strong thunderstorm 10 miles southwest of Afton, moving northeast at 40 mph.
-Half inch hail and winds in excess of 45 mph will be possible with this storm.
-Locations impacted include Aden Crater, Mount Riley and Kilbourne Hole.alerts.weather.gov
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Southern Dona Ana County, Mesilla Valley; Southwest Desert, Mimbres Basin SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN LUNA AND SOUTHWESTERN DONA ANA COUNTIES UNTIL 630 PM MDT At 554 PM MDT, Doppler radar was tracking a strong thunderstorm 16 miles east of Columbus, moving east at 5 mph.
+The storm is moving along portions of Highway 9 near the Luna and Dona Ana county line.
+Half inch hail and wind gusts of 50 to 55 mph will be possible with this storm.
+Locations impacted include Camel Mountain.alerts.weather.gov

 Comments / 0